Dragonslayer (1981 film): Dragon

-After the completion of principal shooting, a special effects team of eighty people at ILM studios in northern California worked eight months in producing 160 composite shots of the dragon.
+After the completion of principal shooting, a special-effects team of 80 people at ILM studios in northern California worked eight months in producing 160 composite shots of the dragon.
 Chris Walas sculpted and operated the dragon head used for close-up shots.
-The head measured eight feet in length.
-The model was animated by a combination of radio controls, cable controls, air bladders, levers, and by hand—thus giving the illusion of a fully coordinated face with a wide range of expression.
-Real World War II era flamethrowers were used for the dragon's fire breathing effects.
+The head measured 8 ft in length.
+The model was animated by a combination of radio controls, cable controls, air bladders, levers, and by hand—thus giving the illusion of a fully coordinated face with a wide range of expressions.
+Real World War II-era flamethrowers were used for the dragon's fire-breathing effects.
 The animals used for the dragon's vocalizations included lions, tigers, leopards, jaguars, alligators, pigs, camels, and elephants.

 Phil Tippett built a model for the dragon's walking scenes.
-He did not want to use standard stop motion animation techniques, and had his team build a dragon model which would move during each exposure, rather than in between, as was once the standard.
-This process, named "go motion" by Tippett, recorded the creature's movements in motion as a real animal would move, and removed the jerkiness common in prior stop motion films.
+He did not want to use standard stop motion animation techniques, and had his team build a dragon model that would move during each exposure, rather than in between, as was once the standard.
+This process, named go motion by Tippett, was tested with motion control in The Empire Strikes Back.
+To make the motion even smoother, they decided to use a motorized rod puppet with a computer program that recorded the creature's movements in motion as a real animal would move, which added motion blur and removed the jerkiness common in prior stop-motion films.

 Ken Ralston was assigned to the flying scenes.
 He built a model with an articulated aluminum skeleton for a wide range of motion.
-Ralston shot films of birds flying in order to incorporate their movements into the model.
-As with the walking dragon, the flying model was filmed using go-motion techniques.
-The camera was programmed to tilt and move at various angles in order to convey the sensation of flight.
+Ralston shot films of birds flying to incorporate their movements into the model.
+As with the walking dragon, the flying model was filmed using go motion techniques.
+The camera was programmed to tilt and move at various angles to convey the sensation of flight.